 - One that attaches to the antibody markers used in the test and creates the control line

 Albumin: An Indicator of Hindgut Injury in Horses

 Albumin is a protein that is free-floating in blood plasma.
 While it is present any time there is a bleeding injury, it may also be released through smaller injuries that only seep plasma.

 Additionally, albumin is digested by bile and proteolytic enzymes, such as pepsin and trypsin, in the small intestine.
-As a result, albumin present in a horse’s feces would have originated from a source caudal (after) the common bile duct, primarily the colon.
-Thus, fecal albumin is a good indicator of hindgut lesions or ulcers.
+As a result, albumin present in a horse’s feces would have originated from a source caudal to the common bile duct, primarily the colon.
+Thus, fecal albumin is a good indicator of hindgut lesions.

 Hemoglobin is a protein that is bound up in red blood cells.
 As a component of red blood cells, it is always present any time there is an injury that produces whole blood.

-- Negative for both hemoglobin and albumin generally indicates no hindgut condition, and no foregut conditions equivalent to grade 2 or higher.
+- Negative for both hemoglobin and albumin – Generally indicates no hindgut condition, and no foregut conditions equivalent to grade 2 or higher.
 However, a low-grade foregut condition, such as a grade 1 gastric ulcer is still possible.
-Also keep in mind that ulcers can bleed intermittently, or if the damage is so severe that the tissue has died, won’t bleed at all.
+Also keep in mind that ulcers can bleed intermittently or, if the damage is so severe that the tissue has died, not at all.

 Ask Us About a Free Trial

 How to Purchase the SUCCEED® FBT

 The SUCCEED FBT is available for purchase through your veterinary supply distributor.